 - The size of deficit we might reasonably expect as a percentage of pension liabilities

 On the second point, we can turn to data from the Mercer Pension Risk Survey, which collects data on aggregate pension liabilities and assets for the FTSE 350.
-The exact figures move around each year, but in recent the years the average deficit has moved between 5% and 13% of average pension liabilities.
+The exact figures move around each year, but in recent years, the average deficit has moved between 5% and 13% of average pension liabilities.

 Given that data, I think it’s reasonable to assume that even if a company has a pension surplus today, it might have a 10% deficit within the next five or ten years (i.e. within the expected holding period of a long-term investor).